Non-asymptotic Optimal Prediction Error for Growing-dimensional Partially Functional Linear Models: Introduction

 Some recent developments in PFLM include \cite{zhu2019estimation,cui2020partially}.
 Because of the shortcoming of the FPCA-based methods, we apply penalized least squares under the framework of RKHS here.
 There are few efforts on the non-asymptotic upper and lower bounds in the existing literature.
 For FPCA-based method, \cite{brunel2016non} considers the adaptive estimation procedure of functional linear models under a non-asymptotic framework; \cite{wahl2018a} analyses the prediction error of functional principal component regression (FPCR) and proves a non-asymptotic upper bound for the corresponding squared risk.
 For the RKHS-based method, many works focus on the asymptotic results, such as \cite{cai2006prediction,cai2012minimax}.
-Under the framework of RKHS-based kernel ridge regressions, \cite{liu2020non} recently studies the non-asymptotic RKHS-norm error bounds (called oracle inequalities) for the estimated function $f_{0}$ in Gaussian non-parametric regression $Y=f_{0}\left(X\right)+\varepsilon, ~\varepsilon \sim N(0, \sigma^{2})$ where $f_0$ belongs to $L_2$, and this non-asymptotic approach has been early studied in \cite{steinwart2009optimal}.
-By applying the Matern kernel and supposing $f_{0}$ in a Holder space with the polynomial decay rate of eigenvalues $\lambda_n=O(n^{-2 a})$, \cite{liu2020non} derives the nearly minimax optimal convergence rate $\left(\frac{\log n}{n}\right)^{\frac{a}{2 a+1}}$ (up to a $\log n$ factor) for $L_2$-norm estimation error.
+Under the framework of RKHS-based kernel ridge regressions, \cite{liu2020non} recently studies the non-asymptotic RKHS-norm error bounds (called oracle inequalities) for the estimated function $f_{0}$ in Gaussian non-parametric regression $Y=f_{0}\left(X\right)+\varepsilon, ~\varepsilon \sim N(0, \sigma^{2})$ where $f_0$ belongs to $L_2$.
+By applying the Matern kernel and supposing $f_{0}$ in a Holder space with the polynomial decay rate of eigenvalues $\lambda_{n}=O(n^{-2 a})$, \cite{liu2020non} derives the nearly minimax optimal convergence rate $\left(\frac{\log n}{n}\right)^{\frac{a}{2 a+1}}$ (up to a $\log n$ factor) for $L_2$-norm estimation error of the estimation of derivatives using plug-in kernel ridge regression (KRR) estimator.